Trujet plane makes emergency landing at Chennai airport; passengers safe | Business

 Trujet plane makes emergency landing at Chennai airport; passengers safe

-Chennai, Nov 17 (PTI): An aircraft belonging to Trujet airline bound for Mysore from Belgaum last night made an emergency landing at the airport here due to landing gear issue and got stuck on the main runway, authorities said on Tuesday.
-However, there were no casualties nor was any one injured in the incident.
+(correction in intro and fourth para) Chennai, Nov 17 (PTI): An aircraft belonging to Trujet airline bound for Mysuru from Belagavi last night made an emergency landing at the airport here due to landing gear issue and got stuck on the main runway, authorities said on Tuesday.
+However, there were no casualties.

-The 52 passengers, including five crew members and an infant, were safely evacuated from the runway itself, a PIB release said.
-The aircraft, which left Belgaum for Mysore, was diverted to Chennai due to 'landing gear issue', it said.
+The 52 people on board, including five crew members and an infant, were safely evacuated, a PIB release said.
+The aircraft, which left Belgavi for Mysuru, was diverted to Chennai due to 'landing gear issue', it said.

 The plane, which safely landed at the main runway here, could not be further taxied on its own as the landing gear got stuck.
 "Aircraft landed at Chennai Airport at 2108 hours and could not taxi off its own and stopped on the main runway", the release said.